 “Uganda’s 10 National parks contain a fabulous variety of habitats, ranging from snow capped mountain peaks and vast papyrus swamps, to dark tropical forests and open savanna plains.
 These diverse settings are home to an impressive range of wildlife including over 1000 species of birds, with many central African species at the eastern limit of their ranges.
-Mammals include numerous forest primates, among them chimpanzee and the rare mountain gorilla, while big game animals are to be found in the savanna parks”.
+Mammals include numerous forest primates, among them chimpanzee and the rare mountain gorilla.
+The big game animals are in the savanna parks”.
 Andrew Roberts

 Occupying an isolated slice of Ugandan territory beyond the Rwenzori, the forests of Semliki National park represent the Easternmost tract of the Congo’s great Ituli Forest.
-Semliki National Park is well known for its unique central African avi-fauna, notably the rare hornbills and this attracts keen birders.
+Semliki National Park is well known for its unique central African avi-fauna, notably the rare hornbills.
 This, therefore, is an exceptionally exciting destination for bird and primate watchers.
 The park hosts 441 recorded bird species and 53 mammals.

 Another key attraction in Semliki is the Sempaya hot springs.
 There is both ‘male’ and ‘female’ hot springs.
 Interesting, right?
 The ‘male’ spring, known as Bintente measures 12m in diameter and sits in a lush swampy clearing.
 The ‘female’ spring, Nyasimbi (meaning female ancestors) is a boiling geyser which spurts bubbling water and steam up to 2m high.
 The resulting steam cloud can be seen from as far as 2km away.